 For those who might be new to the world of dairy-free foods, just be sure to get peanut butter without honey.

-These cookies are bursting with peanut flavor, though you could swap it out for almond butter if you prefer (or have an allergy).
+These vegan cookies are bursting with peanut flavor.
+However, you could swap it out for almond butter if you prefer.

-All you need for a perfectly “short” (crumbly) and buttery shortbread cookie is flour, sugar, and butter.
+All you need for a crumbly and buttery shortbread cookie is flour, sugar, and butter.